Network theory: Assortative and disassortative mixing

 These concepts are used to characterize the linking preferences of hubs in a network.
 Hubs are nodes which have a large number of links.
 Some hubs tend to link to other hubs while others avoid connecting to hubs and prefer to connect to nodes with low connectivity.
 We say a hub is assortative when it tends to connect to other hubs.
 A disassortative hub avoids connecting to other hubs.
 If hubs have connections with the expected random probabilities, they are said to be neutral.
 There are three methods to quantify degree correlations.

 Recurrence networks

 The recurrence matrix of a recurrence plot can be considered as the adjacency matrix of an undirected and unweighted network.
 This allows for the analysis of time series by network measures.
 Applications range from detection of regime changes over characterizing dynamics to synchronization analysis.

 Spatial networks

 Many real networks are embedded in space.
-Examples include, transportation and other infrastructure networks, brain neural networks.
+Examples include transportation and other infrastructure networks and brain neural networks.
 Several models for spatial networks have been developed.